 For those of you unfortunate souls suffering through the dreaded morning sickness, first off, I am sorry.
 Having never been pregnant myself, I feel for you.
 Throwing up during your first trimester is so much fun!
 (Not.)
 Morning sickness leads to stomach acid ending up in your mouth from all the vomiting.
 Acid in the mouth over time breaks down tooth enamel.
 When the outer hard layer (enamel) of a tooth breaks down, you end up with tooth decay.
 Extreme tooth decay leads to tooth loss.
 I am pretty sure that nobody wants to lose their teeth while working very hard to grow a healthy baby inside of them.
 Am I right, ladies?
 Make sure you are rinsing your mouth out (if not brushing) if you are throwing up from morning sickness.
 You need to get as much of that acid out of the oral cavity as possible.

-After having three children, Dr. Jessica T. Emery of Chicago’s Sugar Fix Dental Loft can certainly attest to the chemical changes that occur within your body during pregnancy.
-If you find yourself with loose teeth, mouth sores, red or purple gums, bleeding gums, bad breath or toothache, call Dr. Emery.
+While Dr. Brittany Dickinson of Chicago’s Sugar Fix Dental Loft cannot personally attest to the chemical changes that occur within your body during pregnancy, she can absolutely help you through some of the changes.
+If you find yourself with loose teeth, mouth sores, red or purple gums, bleeding gums, bad breath or toothache, call Dr. Dickinson.
 She is more than happy to schedule a time for you to come in and have her take a look at what’s going on.
 Regular teeth cleanings are key during your pregnancy!
 Gotta keep those gums in tip top shape.

-Contact Dr. Emery at Sugar Fix Dental Loft today to ensure that your dental health is off the charts (in a good way) while pregnant.
+Contact Dr. Dickinson at Sugar Fix Dental Loft today to ensure that your dental health is off the charts (in a good way) while pregnant.
 A healthy mother means a healthy baby.